toddkaufmann/symfony-vagrant/vagrant/Readme.md

 Untested with Vagrant AWS provider.
 ESXi provider may be useful for skymark.

-The virtual machine has reference to the svn/trunk folder through the path '/trunk' Perhaps this is batter as '/home/calwest' for deployment ?
+The virtual machine has reference to the project folder through the path '/trunk' Perhaps this is batter than '/home/symtest' for deployment ?